godotengine/godot-docs/reference/custom_modules_in_c++.rst

 -  If you inherit from :ref:`class_Node` (or any derived node type, such as Sprite), your new class will appear in the editor, in the inheritance tree in the "Add Node" dialog.
--  If you inherit from :ref:`class_Resource`, it will appear int the resource list, and all the exposed properties can be serialized when saved/loaded.
+-  If you inherit from :ref:`class_Resource`, it will appear in the resource list, and all the exposed properties can be serialized when saved/loaded.
 -  By this same logic, you can extend the Editor and almost any area of